NOUSguide/Coding-Conventions/Cocoa iOS+Mac.markdown

 Any method that is empty or just calls super should be removed from the source code as they are redundant.

 ## dealloc
-If -dealloc is implemented (ARC) it should be placed directly below the -init methods of any class.
+If -dealloc is implemented (ARC) it should be placed directly below the -init methods of any class, or at the end of the file.
 If there are no -init methods then it should be the first method after class level methods.
 On non-ARC code dealloc **must** always be implemented and release all the iVars.

 ## init
 The designated initializer of a class shall be marked with a comment in the header file, the designated initializer of the base-class should **always** be overridden. e.g. always override initWithFrame in your UIView-subclass.
 Dot-Notation shall not be used in init and dealloc, only direct iVar-access.